Irma Arteaga

 573-882-6227

-Dr. Arteaga is an Associate Professor at the Truman School of Public Affairs, University of Missouri.
+Dr. Arteaga is an Associate Professor at the Truman School of Government and Public Affairs, University of Missouri.
 She earned a Master in Public Policy and a Ph.D. in Applied Economics from the University of Minnesota.
 Her research seeks to understand the consequences of early childhood investments over the life course.
-Specifically, Dr. Arteaga examines the role of contextual factors and program dosage, intensity, and components on children’s well-being.
-Her research agenda has three dominant themes: analysis of the short-term effects of early childhood interventions and program delivery on children’s well-being, analysis of the long-term effects of child policy on children’s well-being, and analysis of early childhood investments in the developing world.
+Dr. Arteaga conducts field experiments exploring ways to induce parents of young children in developing countries to engage in activities with their children.
+She has collaborated with governments and NGOs in Panama, Guatemala, Nicaragua, and India to develop evidence-based strategies to improve child’s health, child's cognition, and maternal outcomes.

-Dr. Arteaga works with interdisciplinary teams, conducts, and publishes research using primary data, secondary datasets, and state administrative data.
-She uses rigorous quantitative evaluation techniques and has extensive experience and expertise on program evaluations including longitudinal evaluations and dosage effects of early childhood preschool programs (e.g., Chicago Child-Parent Center, Missouri Head Start Programs, Mississippi Building Blocks).
-She has also examined the effects of the Women, Infant, and Children Program and the National School Lunch program on food insecurity and child’s cognitive outcomes during children’s transition into the school system.
+Dr. Arteaga works with interdisciplinary teams, conducts, and publishes research using rigorous quantitative evaluation techniques, and has extensive experience and expertise on program evaluations including longitudinal evaluations and dosage effects of early childhood preschool programs (e.g., Chicago Child-Parent Center, Missouri Head Start Programs, Mississippi Building Blocks).
+She has also examined the effects of the Special Supplemental Nutrition program for Women, Infant, and Children (WIC) and the National School Lunch program on food insecurity and child’s cognitive outcomes during children’s transition into the school system.

 Irma